misaka-oneesama/misaka-oneesama/README.md

    - Qt WebSockets ─ for the Discord API communication

-#### Things used to build this bot
+##### Things used to build this Bot

  - [Qt](https://www.qt.io)
  - [QDiscord](https://github.com/george99g/QDiscord) ─ Qt C++ Discord API wrapper by [george99g](https://github.com/george99g)
  - [QtWebApp](http://stefanfrings.de/qtwebapp/index-en.html) ─ Qt C++ HTTP Server by [Stefan Frings](http://stefanfrings.de)

-#### Support Platforms
+##### Note about Support Platforms

 All Qt supported platforms should be supported.
 Originally this is a personal bot and it needs to work mainly on FreeBSD only, which is the OS of my choice for servers.
+If there are any issues on the OS of your choice feel free to fix it yourself and make a *pull request* or open an issue and let me know.

-#### TODO list
+## TODO list

  - [ ] Implement Bot Core
+ - [ ] Implement a solid multithreaded environment **[QThread and Signal/Slots]**
+   - [ ] Handle UNIX signals (use C preprocessor to exclude Windows)
  - [ ] Implement basic HTTP server
    - [ ] Implement basic Web UI
      - [ ] Implement actual Web UI with functionality